-It is also possible to import special accounts to the local database from Active Directory or Windows NT domain .
-Import from Windows NT domain is available only in Kerio Control on Windows.
-It is not possible to import accounts from Open Directory domain.
+To the local user database, you can import selected accounts from the Active Directory or the Windows NT domain (import from Windows NT is available only in Kerio Control on Windows).

 Each import of a user account covers creating of a local account with the identical name and the same domain authentication parameters.
-Specific Kerio Control parameters (such as access rights, content rules, data transfer quotas, etc.) can be set by using the template for the local user database (see chapter 17.1) or/and they can be defined individually for special accounts.
-The Directory Service authentication type is set for all accounts imported.
+Specific Kerio Control parameters (such as access rights, content rules, data transfer quotas, etc.) can be set by using the template for the local user database (see chapter $\underline{16.1}$) or/and they can be defined individually for special accounts.
+The Active Directory / Windows NT authentication type is set for all accounts imported..

 Note: This method of user accounts import is recommended especially when Windows NT domain is used (domain server with the Windows NT Server operating system).
-If Active Directory domain is used, it is easier and recommended to use domain mapping - see chapter 17.4.
+If Active Directory domain is used, it is easier and recommended to use the transparent support for Active Directory (domain mapping - see chapter 16.4).